Lynching in the United States

 A common perception of lynchings in the U.S. is that they were only hangings, due to the public visibility of the location, which made it easier for photographers to photograph the victims.
 Some lynchings were professionally photographed and then the photos were sold as postcards, which became popular souvenirs in parts of the United States.
 Lynching victims were also killed in a variety of other ways: being shot, burned alive, thrown off a bridge, dragged behind a car, etc. Occasionally, the body parts of the victims were removed and sold as souvenirs.
 Lynchings were not always fatal; "mock" lynchings, which involved putting a rope around the neck of someone who was suspected of concealing information, was sometimes used to compel people to make "confessions".
 Lynch mobs varied in size from just a few to thousands.

 Lynching steadily increased after the Civil War, peaking in 1892.
 Lynchings remained common into the early 1900s, accelerating with the emergence of the Second Ku Klux Klan.
 Lynchings declined considerably by the time of the Great Depression.
-The 1955 lynching of Emmett Till, a 14 year old black boy, galvanized the civil rights movement and marked the last classical lynching (as recorded by the Tuskegee Institute).
+The 1955 lynching of Emmett Till, a 14-year-old African-American boy, galvanized the civil rights movement and marked the last classical lynching (as recorded by the Tuskegee Institute).
 The overwhelming majority of lynching perpetrators never faced justice.
 White supremacy and all-white juries ensured that perpetrators, even if tried, would not be convicted.
-Campaigns against lynching picked up steam in the early 20th century, championed by groups such as the NAACP.
+Campaigns against lynching gained momentum in the early 20th century, championed by groups such as the NAACP.
 Some 200 anti-lynching bills were introduced in Congress between the end of the Civil War and the Civil Rights movement, but none passed.
-Only in 2022, 67 years after Till's death and the end of the lynching era, did the United States Congress pass anti-lynching legislation in the form of the Emmett Till Antilynching Act.
+In 2022, 67 years after Emmett Till's killing and the end of the lynching era, the United States Congress passed anti-lynching legislation in the form of the Emmett Till Antilynching Act.